 It is true that all pharmacists fight against the threat of antimicrobial resistance.
 However, their battlegrounds differ a lot.
 Community pharmacists serve on the public frontlines.
 On the other hand, hospital pharmacists work behind the scenes in clinical settings.
 Though their environments and daily responsibilities vary, both play equally crucial roles in preserving antibiotic effectiveness.

 Community pharmacists are usually the first point of contact for patients seeking medication advice.
-They play a key role in preventing self-medication and promoting awareness about emerging antibiotic resistance among the general public.
+They play a key role in preventing self-medication and promoting awareness about emerging antibiotic resistance among the public.

 Hospital pharmacists work closely with physicians as part of multidisciplinary teams focused on antimicrobial stewardship efforts.
 Their responsibilities include managing formularies and monitoring drug usage patterns.
-They also adhere to prescribing guidelines, highlighting the role of pharmacist in managing increasing antibiotic resistance.
+They also adhere to prescribing guidelines, highlighting the role of pharmacists in managing increasing antibiotic resistance.

 Pharmacists encounter a lot of challenges despite their critical role.
 Some of the challenges are mentioned below: